ianbm/ianbm.github.io/essays/video-game-addiction.md

 It's not just video games that interests me.
 I have a strong interest in technology in general.
 My parents are somewhat illiterate when it comes to technology.
 We didn't have internet service at home until I really needed it, starting in middle school.
 But, whether it was going to a friends house, or using a public network, I still found a way to get online.
 This is around the time I began playing Runescape.
 This game is one of the biggest reasons why I spent so much time on computers growing up.

 So here I am today, studying Computer Science at the University of Hawaii at Manoa.
 The end goal is to become a video game developer.
 But I would be fine with any career that involves programming.
+I've been playing video games my entire life, so it's pretty cool to learn about how they're made.